remonlam/docker-wordpress-arm/README.md

 - wordpress [/home/[user]/shared/mariadb
 - nginx [/home/[user]/shared/nginx

+### Nginx config
+In order to get the Nginx instance running, it's required to copy the ./nginx/server.conf to the shared directory (for example: ../shared/nginx).

 ## Sources
 This repo contains all the code to build the containers yourself, however it could save some time to use the prebuild images from the [Docker Hub](https://hub.docker.com/r/remonlam/docker-wordpress-arm/). <br>